quietmath/prosemirror-bootstrapper/README.md

-# prosemirror-bootstrapper
+# ProseMirror Bootstrapper

-Extended setup for rich content editing with ProseMirror
+Extended setup for rich content editing with ProseMirror.